stafsa/RootGPT/README.md

 |Developer Note|:There's nothing to enjoy but...Just use it if you want...

 ## License
+This project, RootGPT, is an open-source initiative developed by Nightwork Studios.
+RootGPT is licensed under the following terms and conditions.
+By using, modifying, or distributing this software, you agree to the following:
+## Copyright Notice
 ©2019-2024 Nightwork Studios (All rights are reserved)
+## Gemini API Usage
+Users are welcomed to replace the default Gemini API key with their own.
+Please be aware that usage of the Gemini API is subject to its own terms of service, independent of this project.
+Nightwork Studios doesn't hold responsibility for actions taken with custom API keys.